Luganskaya-Svetlana/Physalis/README.md

 - [ ] Pagination: show `1 2 3 ... n-1 n-2 n n+1 n+2 ... last-2 las -1 last`,
   where n stands for current page number
-- [ ] Show second pager `choose page` (выберите страницу) in list only when there is more than ~5 elements or so.
+- [ ] Show second pager `choose page` (выберите страницу) in list only when there is more than 10 elements.
 - [ ] In problem_detail link to next/previous problem doesn't appear if there
   is no problem with id+1/id-1.
 (E.g. 750, 752).
-- [ ] Check if the exam sheet is a full variant in `variants/admin.py`: change manual setting `NUMBER_OF_PROBLEMS = 26` to automatic (how?
+- [ ] Check if the 'variant' is a full variant in `variants/admin.py`:
+  change manual setting `NUMBER_OF_PROBLEMS = 26` to automatic (how?
   last type from `Second part`, ignoring next part `not in EGE of current year`).